Guide to PCIe - Peripheral Component Interconnect Express

 A variety of formats have been developed for PCI Express, each with slightly different nomenclature.
 Understanding what these PCIe formats indicate in terms of size and version is essential information for understanding what expansion cards will (or will not) work with your system.

 Since the introduction of PCIe 1.0 in 2002, successive versions have been introduced to meet the growing demands for more bandwidth and frequency.
 Version 1.0 had an available bandwidth of just under 8GB/sec for the combined 16 lanes of traffic.
 The frequency for PCIe 1.0 was 2.5 GHz.
 With each new version, the total bandwidth has doubled, while the frequency for PCIe 4.0, introduced in 2017, has increased to 16 GHz to go along with 64GB/sec of bandwidth.
-This “doubling” convention will continue with PCIe 5.0, to be released in 2019.
+This “doubling” convention continued with PCIe 5.0, released in 2019.
 Along with performance improvements, each version has provided new features and increased energy efficiency.

 With a lofty standard of doubling bandwidth every few years to avoid becoming the bottleneck, as processor speed and memory continues to increase rapidly, each revision provides a new challenge for designers.
 Potential for crosstalk and electrical discontinuity increases along with bandwidth, so new materials and design innovations continue to push the envelope.